jeiglsperger/Master-Thesis/README.md

     > Visual and statistical evaluation of the fake data compared to the real test data.

 6. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`.
 7. Return to step 5.
+##### Show the optuna optimization plots
+1. Insert the right study name and storage.
+2. Run the cell.

 ### timeGAN
 1. Open a Terminal and navigate to the directory in which `timeGAN_opt_seq_len_cashierdata.py`, `timeGAN_year_cashierdata.py`, `timeGAN_opt_seq_len_schachtschneider.py` and `timeGAN_year_schachtschneider.py` can be found
 2. Run the optimization of timeGAN with